-Question: What are some things you have learned or continue to find challenging as it pertains to taking risks?
+What about you?
+What are some things that you’re wrestling with as it pertains to environments in your church or organization?
 You can leave a comment by clicking here.